Gerhard-Vienna/Pico-W_Wi-Fi_Configure/README.md

 How to build:
 Refer to chapter 8 of 'Getting started with Raspberry Pi Pico' for instructions.

-Follow the instructions in "Getting started with Raspberry Pi Pico", chapter 8.

 1. Create a directory for your project sitting alongside the pico-sdk directory.
 2. Download "Wi-Fi Configure" to this directory.
-3. Then copy the pico_sdk_import.cmake file from the external folder in your pico-sdk installation to your test project folder.
+3. Then copy the pico_sdk_import.cmake file from the external folder in your pico-sdk installation to your project folder.
 4. Now the usual steps:
     $ mkdir build
     $ cd build